genomic-medicine-sweden/nallo/docs/usage.md

 As indicated above, this pipeline is divided into multiple subworkflows, each with their own input requirements and outputs.
 By default all subworkflows are active, and thus all mandatory input files are required.

-The only mandatory parameters are the `--input` and `--outdir` parameters, all other parameters are determined by the active subworkflows.
+The only mandatory parameters are `--input` and `--outdir`, all other parameters are determined by the active subworkflows.

 For example, if you would run `nextflow run genomic-medicine-sweden/nallo -profile docker --outdir results --input samplesheet.csv`, the pipeline will would to guide you through which files are required: